hboon/purplish-frame/README.md

 => #30
 ```

-Similar usage for UIView for iOS and NSView, NSSize, NSPoint, NSRect for OS X.
+Similar usage for UIView for iOS and NSView, NSSize, NSPoint, NSRect for OS X, CALayer for both platforms.

 ```ruby
 rect = CGRectMake(10, -20, 100, 100)
 rect.inset(5, 20)
 => #<CGRect origin=#<CGPoint x=15.0 y=0.0> size=#<CGSize width=90.0 height=60.0>>
 ```
-Similar usage for UIView for iOS and NSView, NSRect for OS X.
+Similar usage for UIView for iOS and NSView, NSRect for OS X, CALayer for both platforms.

 ```ruby
 CGSize.new(100, 100).scale_to_fit(CGSize.new(10, 10))